XanuduBuster/XanuduBuster/README.md

 - 👋 Hi, I’m @XanuduBuster
+- My name is pronounced as Za-nu-du Bus-ter
 - 👀 I’m interested in programing, helping and making things
 - 🌱 I’m working at @hewol
 - 📫 You can reach me at Discord: Xanudu#2632